cbeyls/slimbox/README.txt

 - Utilities: DomReady
 - Fx: Fx.Tween, Fx.Morph (optionally Fx.Transitions)

-You can remove or customize the provided autoloading code by editing the slimbox.js file.
+You can remove or customize the provided autoload code block by editing the slimbox.js file.
 By default, it behaves like Lightbox.
 When deploying slimbox.js, you MUST always preserve the copyright notice at the beginning of the file.

 If you are a developer and want to edit the provided Slimbox source code, it is strongly recommended to minify the script using "YUI Compressor"